 '''

-Neo4j::ActiveBase.current_session
+Neo4j::ActiveBase.run_transaction do |tx|

+do stuff

+tx.mark_failed

+end

 '''

-server db
+server\db

-In previous version of the neo4j gem to connect to Neo4j via HTTP you would define the value server\db in the neo4j.yml file, the NEO4J\TYPE environment variable, or a Rails configuration (config.neo4j.session.type).
+In previous version of the neo4j gem to connect to Neo4j via HTTP you would define the value server\db in the neo4j.yml file, the NEO4J\TYPE environment variable, or a Rails configuration (config.neo4j.session. type).
 This should now be replaced and either bolt or http should be used depending on which connection type you need.